| IF | |

 whether or not we wants to work all night. |

-Whether can be split apart from or not by the subject and verb phrase of the clause.
+Whether can be split apart from or not by the subject and predicate of the clause.

 See If / Whether.